 - All people aged over 12 are eligible for vaccination.

-- The Pfizer vaccine is recommended for you if you are:
+- Either the Pfizer vaccine or the Moderna vaccine is recommended for you if you are:

 - 12-17 years of age.